 - Avoid Ambiguity: Ambiguous titles can lead to confusion and misinterpretation among readers.
 They may not accurately convey the main findings or contributions of your research.
 It’s crucial to ensure that your title reflects the content and purpose of your study.
 For instance, a title like “Exploring Changes” doesn’t provide enough information about what changes are being explored.
 A better title would be “Examining Changes in Consumer Behavior Following the Introduction of Online Shopping Platforms.”

-- Avoid Long Titles: Lengthy titles can be overwhelming and difficult to read, particularly in academic contexts where brevity is valued.
+- Avoid Long Titles: Lengthy titles can be overwhelming and challenging to read, particularly in academic contexts where brevity is valued.
 Long titles may also get truncated in citations or reference lists, potentially obscuring important information.
 Aim to keep your title concise and to the point, focusing on capturing the essence of your research clearly and succinctly.
 If your title exceeds a certain length limit set by your institution or publisher, consider revising it to make it more concise while still effectively conveying the main message of your study.

 - Avoid Repetition: Your title should complement, not duplicate, the information provided in other parts of your paper, such as the abstract or keywords.
-Repetition of information can make your title redundant and may not add any additional value for readers.
+Repetition of information can make your title redundant and may not add additional value for readers.
 Instead, focus on presenting unique and informative content in your title that entices readers to engage with your research further.

 Steps to follow when choosing a good research title